As the leaves turn colour and fall, here are some regional district news bits that may interest you:

-LIFVD Radio Coverage Analysis: A Radio Coverage Analysis is exploring options for an on-island VHF communications system so that LIVFD is not reliant on commercial paging services.
-This project was based on a request from me in response to the ending of the Rogers pager service, and the switch to Radioworks pagers (see the January newsletter).
-The project bid was awarded to Planetworks Consulting, and included a visit to Lasqueti to see the terrain in person, and to meet with senior members of LIVFD and myself.
+LIVFD Radio Coverage Analysis: The report on the Radio Coverage Analysis to explore options for an on-island VHF communications system so that LIVFD is not reliant on commercial paging services is scheduled to be received in early Nov.
+This project was based on a request from me in response to the ending of the Rogers pager service, and the switch to Radioworks pagers, based on the 2017 recommendations from dispatch expert Chris Kellett (see the January newsletter).
+The project is being undertaken by Planetworks Consulting, and included a visit to Lasqueti to see the terrain in person, and to meet with senior members of LIVFD and myself.

 Please feel free to contact me.
 I am honoured to be your regional representative.

 Contact: Tel: 250-333-8595

 I understand that the Lasqueti Trust Committee will do first reading of our OCP Bylaw by Meeting Without Resolution.
 This is a special ability of the Islands Trust corporate bodies (12 Local Trust Committees, Bowen Island Municipality, Trust Council and the Islands Trust Conservancy) to make decisions that do not require discussion, because they don’t meet as regularly and often as other local governments.